rewanthtammana/Damn-Vulnerable-Bank/guide/about.md

 # About Damn Vulnerable Bank

-[Damn Vulnerable Bank](https://github.com/rewanthtammana/Damn-Vulnerable-Bank) is designed to be an intentionally vulnerable application to learn, understand and practice android application security.
+[Damn Vulnerable Bank](https://github.com/rewanthtammana/Damn-Vulnerable-Bank) is designed to be an intentionally vulnerable android application.
+Numerous resources are available on the internet to get started with android application security.
+This application provides an interface to assess the security knowledge you gained over time.
+There are multiple vulnerabilities in the application and we documented all of them in this [guide](https://rewanthtammana.com/damn-vulnerable-bank/).
+Take your own sweet time to explore the application and detect all the vulnerabilities.

 <!-- ![Damn Vulnerable Bank Home](images/screen2.jpg) -->